psurukuc/psurukuc.github.io/_pages/about.md

 My name is Pranava.
 I am Postdoctoral Research Associate at Yale University working on understanding neutrino properties.

-Pranava got his PhD from Illinois Institute of Technology, Chicago in 2019.
-During his PhD, he worked on the PROSPECT reactor neutrino experiment leading the design, fabrication, QA, and assembly of the inner detector subsystem and led its first sterile neutrino search.
-He then joined the Wright lab at Yale University as a postdoc working on the Project 8 neutrino mass experiment and CUORE neutrinoless double beta decay experiment while continuing to work on the PROSPECT experiment.
-On the Project 8, he is leading the antenna design and the event reconstruction efforts on the upcoming Phase of the experiment.
-On CUORE experiment, he is leading the design of the muon veto system that will eventually be used for CUPID, the next generation bolometric experiment searching for neutrinoless double decay.
+I got my PhD from Illinois Institute of Technology, Chicago in 2019.
+During my PhD, I worked on the [PROSPECT](https://prospect.yale.edu/) reactor neutrino experiment leading the design, fabrication, QA, and assembly of the inner detector [subsystem](https://doi.org/10.1088/1748-0221/14/04/P04014) and led its first sterile neutrino [search](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.251801).
+I then joined the Wright lab at Yale University as a postdoc working on the [Project 8](https://www.project8.org/) neutrino mass experiment and [CUORE](https://cuore.lngs.infn.it/) and [CUPID](https://cupid-i.lngs.infn.it/doku.php?id=cupid_pub:start/) neutrinoless double beta decay experiment while continuing to work on the PROSPECT experiment.
+On the Project 8, I am leading the antenna design and the event reconstruction efforts on the upcoming Phase of the experiment.
+On CUORE experiment, I have led the design of the muon veto system that will eventually be used for CUPID.
+I am also currently working on understanding the sources of resolution degradation to improve the sensitivity of the CUPID experiment.

+This wesbite is currenlty under construction but soon it will contain information on my research interests, teaching, and other interests.
+Please visit my [projects](/sub/projects) page, and my [publications](/sub/publications/) and [talks](/sub/talks) to learn more about my research interests.
+You can also find more details about my [teaching philosophy](/sub/teaching_philosophy) my [teaching and mentoring](/sub/mentoring/) experience and my [training](/sub/training).

+You are welcome to [contact](contact) me if you would like to learn more about my research.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.